intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 Currently, we provide two different serving engines in the image, which are FastChat serving engine and vLLM serving engine.

+#### Pipeline parallel serving engine

+To run Pipeline parallel serving using `IPEX-LLM` as backend, you can refer to this [readme](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/GPU/Pipeline-Parallel-FastAPI).

+For convenience, we have included a file `/llm/start-pp_serving-service.sh` in the image.

 #### FastChat serving engine

 To run model-serving using `IPEX-LLM` as backend using FastChat, you can refer to this [quickstart](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/fastchat_quickstart.html#).